admon84/d2r-multi-script/readme.md

 # d2r-multi-script

-d2r multi script is a lightweight PowerShell script that uses [Handle](https://docs.microsoft.com/en-us/sysinternals/downloads/handle) (a Sysinternals utility) to close the D2R "Check For Other Instances" process handle, making it easier to multi-box in Diablo II Resurrected.
+A lightweight PowerShell script that uses [Handle](https://docs.microsoft.com/en-us/sysinternals/downloads/handle) (a Sysinternals utility) to close the D2R "Check For Other Instances" process handle, making it easier to run more than one copy of Diablo II Resurrected.

-You can perform these same actions manually using Process Explorer.
-I found that to be cumbersome and decided to created this d2r multi script to use myself, and now I'm sharing it with you.
+The same steps can be done manually using Process Explorer.
+I found that to be cumbersome and created this script to use myself, and now I'm sharing it with you.

 ## Requirements